JoseQuintas/hwgui/utils/devtools/Readme.txt

    Buttons "Save as text file" and "Save as HTML file" stores the recents contents in files "memdump.txt" or "memdump.htm".
 You can insert the contents for example in your program documentation.
+   You got a message of store destination.

+   The "Clean" button cleans the display and removes the file test.mem.
+   So the dialog is ready to open another mem file.

    Button "Test" creates an MEM file "test.mem" and opens it.
    It has 5 records with variables of every type.